 The Effectiveness & Cost-Effectiveness of Internet-Delivered Interventions for Depression and Anxiety Disorders in the Improving Access to Psychological Therapies Programme D-IAPT.

 For many years now, the UK IAPT services have been using SilverCloud to deliver low-intensity online delivered cognitive-behavioural therapy (CBT) to clients.
 Data reported nationally through this service demonstrates that SilverCloud interventions perform very well with 70% of clients showing reliable improvements in their symptoms after treatment.
 The current trial seeks to establish very robustly and independently the effectiveness of online CBT as a treatment for depression and anxiety.
 It also seeks to show that providing this service is cost-effective for the National Health Service.

-A pilot randomised controlled trial including three groups: 1) an intervention group with human support; 2) an intervention group with automated support; and 3) a waiting list control group.
+A pilot randomised controlled trial including three groups: 1) an intervention group with human support; 2) an intervention group with automated support, and 3) a waiting list control group.
 The intervention, Space for Resilience, is based on positive psychology and consists of seven modules, delivered over a period of eight weeks.
-Primary outcomes measures will include the Connor-Davidson Resilience Scale (CD-RISC) and the Pemberton Happiness Index (PHI).
+Primary outcome measures will include the Connor-Davidson Resilience Scale (CD-RISC) and the Pemberton Happiness Index (PHI).
 Secondary outcomes measures will include the Brief Resilience Scale (BRS), the Patient Health Questionnaire – 4 items (PHQ-4), the Rosenberg Self-Esteem Scale (RSES), and the Perceived Stress Scale – 4 items (PSS-4).
 Acceptability will be examined using the Satisfaction with Treatment (SAT) questionnaire.
-Analysis will be conducted on an intention-to-treat basis.
+The analysis will be conducted on an intention-to-treat basis.